ialbert/biostar-central/README.md

 The Biostar Engine is a [Python][python] and [Django][django] based scientific data analysis oriented application server that can execute scripts over the web while providing a graphical user interface for selecting the parameters of these scripts.
 The scripts that the software executes may written for `bash`, may be a `Makefile`, `R` commands just about any program typically run from command line.

+![Usage Example](docs/images/usage-example.png)

-We call the scripts that the engine can execute as *recipes*.
+We call the scripts that the engine can execute *recipes*.
 Recipes with bioinformatics orientation are maintained separately in the [biostar-recipes][recipes] repository.

-![Usage Example](docs/images/usage-example.png)

 [recipes]: https://github.com/biostars/biostar-recipes

-The Biostar Engine also has support for data storage and project management and can be used as simple Laboratory Information Management System (LIMS).
+The Biostar Engine also supports for data storage and project management and may be used as simple Laboratory Information Management System (LIMS).
 An actively maintained deployment of the software seen at:

 * <https://www.bioinformatics.recipes>